Tag: History

 Japanese Tea Garden San Francisco

-In San Francisco, there is actually the oldest public Japanese Tea Garden in the United States.
-It was originally in an exhibit within the 1894 Midwinter International Exposition.
-The address for the tea garden is 75 Hagiwara Tea Garden Drive, San Francisco, CA 94118.
-The summer hours that you can visit are March 1st…
+It is actually the oldest public Japanese Tea Garden in the United States, and was originally in an exhibit within the 1894 Midwinter International Exposition.
+You can find them at 75 Hagiwara Tea Garden Drive, San Francisco, CA 94118.
+I would recommend setting aside about one to two hours to walk through the whole…

 -